pymupdf/PyMuPDF-Utilities/reporting/documentation-draft.md

 ## Major Features
 This is a list of key features of PyMuPDF's Reporting system:

-* The report layout is defined using powerful HTML and CSS languages.
+* The report layout is defined using the powerful HTML and CSS languages.

 * Multiple HTML sources can be used to deal with report sections separately like header, footer, images or tables.

+* Report data may be a mixture of any language or script.

-* Based on each piece of text, the right font is automatically selected from **Google's NOTO fonts** (includes Latin, CJK, Hindi, Tamil, and more).
+    - Based on each piece of text, the right font is automatically selected from **Google's NOTO fonts** (includes Latin, CJK, Hindi, Tamil, and more).
+    - This includes **left-to-right** and **right-to-left** scripts (Arabic, Hebrew, Persian).
+    - Complex ligatures as we have them in Devanagari are correctly reproduced using the powerful [HarfBuzz](https://github.com/harfbuzz/harfbuzz) text shaping engine.

 * **User fonts** can be included via appropriate CSS definitions.
 There is also elegant support for fonts from package [pymupdf-fonts](https://pypi.org/project/pymupdf-fonts/).

 * Support for any mixture of **multi-column pages** and **multiple page formats** in the same report.

-* **Report data** may reside on any Python-supported storage like SQL databases or JSON- and CSV-files, or containers like dictionaries, lists, [pandas](https://pypi.org/project/pandas/) DataFrames and more.
+* **Report data** may reside on any Python-supported storage like SQL databases, ZIP archives or JSON- and CSV-files, or containers like dictionaries, lists, [pandas](https://pypi.org/project/pandas/) DataFrames and more.

 * **Substitution of variables** in HTMLs is easy using the Story interface.